-From the 1960s into the 1970s many programs relating to spiritual growth of the Church were scarred.
-Many remain in effect today, or had their beginnings in chose ministries.
+From the 1960s into the 1970s many programs relating to spiritual growth of the Church were started.
+Many remain in effect today, or had their beginnings in those ministries.
 In the area of spiritual growth and increased communication the following are but some examples:

 There was tremendous growth in the Church’s outreach to others, and local mission efforts were enhanced by participation with the Greater Bethlehem Area Council of Churches.

 A Vietnamese refugee family was sponsored by the Church in 1975 and helped to begin new lives in this country, just as the Church assisted in the resettlement of European refugees following World War II

 Several members of the Church were very active on the Board of Housing Opportunity Association, a community organization helping families to provide down payments to own their homes.

 Garden plots for use by members of the congregation and other interested persons from public housing or the Spanish speaking community were plowed and prepared for gardening.

 Beginning in 1968 deputations of high school youth were sent to various parts of the country to help where needed.
 Teams have been conducting vacation Bible Schools, cleaning up neighborhoods, helping in reconstruction, etc., ever since.
 In 1974 The Tent ministry was initiated with varied programs of interest featured on three summer evenings a week near Memorial Pool.

 The Church helped to purchase the Central Park Nursing Home in 1973, which later became Lehigh Manor, now Westminster Village.